 The activities or behaviors that create value require judgment.
 The Solve Loop activities must be done in the context of the bigger picture: an understanding of the long term potential value of what we are doing.
 Goals on activities drive behavior in the absence of judgment and will corrupt the knowledge base.
 Do not put goals on activities!

 In order to promote the behaviors that create value we need to understand how the activities relate to the outcomes.
 This is a primary focus of the KCS Coach.
 While observation is an important element of effective coaching, there are a number of indicators that can help the coach identify areas for learning and growth.
-The combination of the Article Quality Index (AQI) and the Process Adherence Review (PAR) provide coaches with the perspective they need to help people improve the value they create.
+The combination of the Content Standard Checklist (formerly Article Quality Index or AQI) and the Process Adherence Review (PAR) provide coaches with the perspective they need to help people improve the value they create.

 The Process Adherence Review checklist needs to be tailored to the workflow the organization has defined.
 To provide an example of these indicators we will use the generic workflow that is defined in the Process Integration Technique 6.1.